humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails6.md

 $ git push origin master
 {% endhighlight %}

 Now, go to the issue tracker for your project.
-Is the issue closes?
+Is the issue closed?
 What does it show?

 ## Summary